fscw/quake-log-parser/README.md

 1. **Prepare your log file:**

    Ensure you have a Quake 3 Arena server log file you want to parse.
+Access folder `logs`, open file `qgames.log` then paste the log you want to be analyzed.

 2. **Run the parser:**